January 13, 20269 min read

 2. Outcomes have economic impact - They drive business results

-3. Participants need pricing signals - Buyers and sellers benefit from knowing what things are worth
+3. Participants need a shared language - Buyers and sellers benefit from knowing what things are worth, relative to each other

 Creative-driven outcomes meet all three criteria: